 - Allow time for grieving.
 Taking time off work for the death of a pet is much more acceptable these days than it used to be.
 Your colleagues are much more likely to understand the impact of the loss of a beloved pet.
 Some people cope better with their loss by going to work and trying to take their mind off it.
 Do what you need to do.

 - Don’t feel pressured.
-Before long, well-meaning people will be asking when you’ll get a new pet?
-Only you can decide if and when you’re ready to take home a new bundle of fur and start again.
+Before long, well-meaning people will be asking when you’ll get a new pet.
+Only you can decide if and when you’re ready to bring a new pet into your life.
 But if you do, it doesn’t mean that you are being disloyal to your pet who has passed.
 If your home and your heart are open to the pitter-patter of paws in your home again, then starting a new chapter of love may indeed help with the healing process.

 - Shock and disbelief